-While Practicing members can provide in-person care, they will endeavour to deliver services through means which help prevent possible disease transmission to clients, themselves and others in their community to the best of their ability.
-Telehealth service delivery serves as a viable means when appropriate, to treat clients requiring necessary care.
-Telehealth services can consist of telephone service consultations or video conferencing where the client and kinesiologist meet virtually through the online environment.
-These methods of service delivery are considered acceptable substitutes for in-person service delivery, provided that the kinesiologist works within the scope of practice and their own skillset, and abides by the code of ethics, professional practice standards and infection prevention and control guidelines required by the BCAK.
+While Practicing members can provide in-person care, they will focus on delivering services through means which help prevent possible disease transmission to clients, themselves and others in their community to the best of their ability.
+Telehealth serves as a viable means when appropriate, to treat clients requiring necessary care.
+Telehealth services can consist of telephone service consultations or video conferencing where the client and kinesiologist meet virtually rather than in-person.
+These methods of service delivery are considered acceptable substitutes for in-person service delivery, provided the kinesiologist works within their scope of practice, competency, and abides by the BCAK's code of ethics, professional practice standards and infection prevention and control guidelines.

-If you are a client of a Kinesiologist, or are a Third-Party Insurer, wishing to assess the viability of Kinesiology Telehealth services, make sure your Kinesiologist:
+If you are a client of a Kinesiologist, or are a Third-Party Insurer, wishing to assess the viability of the Kinesiology Telehealth services being recommended/provided, ensure your Kinesiologist,

 - Informs you which Telehealth platform and exercise prescription application they are utilizing to communicate and deliver Telehealth services.
 It is important that there is a high level of security in both the platform and application.
-The service delivery method needs to meet the requirements detailed in the various legislated Acts, including the Personal Information Protection Act of BC (PIPA-BC).
+The service delivery method must meet privacy requirements for security/confidentiality related to the province where the service is being delivered and received.

-- Presents you with an Informed Consent Form that clearly defines how, why, when, where and what virtual Telehealth services are being provided, how your information is being protected and if sessions are being recorded – and that the Consent Form requires you to read, understand and agree (sign to indicate acceptance of the terms and conditions of consent) to the delivery of those services.
+- Presents you with an Informed Consent Form which clearly defines how, why, when, where and what virtual Telehealth services are being provided, how your information is being protected and if sessions are being recorded – In addition, the Consent Form must stipulate that you have been provided the form, understand the content and agree (sign to indicate acceptance of the terms and conditions) to the delivery of those services.

-The Kinesiologist will need to conduct an appropriate assessment of your current health condition, determine needs, and provide you with a care plan to which you must agree, prior to implementation of any Telehealth treatment – and be aware that not all services can be effectively delivered via Telehealth.
+- Conducts an appropriate assessment of your current health condition, determines your needs, and provides you with a recommended care plan to which you must agree, prior to implementation any Telehealth or other treatment – and be aware that not all services can be effectively delivered via Telehealth.

-BCAK members are committed to providing safe services to British Columbians in need of kinesiology care and treatment for their continued health and well being.
+Professional liability insurance that covers Telehealth services for BC residents is a requirement of professional membership with the BCAK.
+The BCAK and its members are committed to providing safe services to British Columbians in need of kinesiology care and treatment for their continued health and well being.